neoking89/owlsight/README.md

     - back: Return to previous menu
     - apply_tools: Toggle whether the agentic system is active.
 Available tools concerns an existing subset of functions (and every new defined one) in the Python Interpreter namespace., Options: False, True, Type: OptionType.TOGGLE
     - max_steps: Maximum number of steps for the agentic system., Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, Type: OptionType.TOGGLE
-    - enable_python_agent: Toggle the inclusion of a Python generation agent.
-This agent judges the last response of the Tool agent and writes Python code if appropriate, Options: False, True, Type: OptionType.TOGGLE
+    - additional_information: Additional information specifically for the Tool agent.
+E.g. 'Do NOT use owl_scrape and owl_search, because there is no internet connection', Type: OptionType.EDITABLE
-    - additional_information: Additional information added to every agent call.
-Important for the Tool agent, for example: 'Do NOT use owl_scrape and owl_search, because there is no internet connection', Type: OptionType.EDITABLE
+    - exclude_tools: Comma-separated list of tools (as string) to exclude from the available tools.
+These tools can be used by the Tool agent.
+E.g. ['owl_scrape,owl_search'], Type: OptionType.EDITABLE
   - huggingface settings:
     - back: Return to previous menu
     - search: Search for a model on the Hugging Face Hub by pressing ENTER.
 Keywords can be used optionally to finetune searchresults, e.g. 'llama 3b gguf', Type: OptionType.EDITABLE